In just two minutes a fire can become life-threatening. In five minutes, a residence can, be engulfed in flames.

 - Make digital copies of valuable documents and records like birth certificates.

-- Contact your local fire department for information on training on the proper use and maintenance of fire extinguishers.
+- Keep a fire extinguisher in your kitchen.
+Contact your local fire department for assistance on the proper use and maintenance.

 - Consider installing an automatic fire sprinkler system in your residence.